bseltz-cohesity/scripts/powershell/linkShares/README.md

 Warning: this code is provided on a best effort basis and is not in any way officially supported or sanctioned by Cohesity.
 The code is intentionally kept simple to retain value as example code.
 The code in this repository is provided as-is and the author accepts no liability for damages resulting from its use.

-This powershell script creates symbolic links to file shares on a remote computer and includes them in a pphysical protection job.
+This powershell script creates symbolic links to file shares on a remote computer and includes them in a physical protection job.

 ## Download the scripts